Hey, I’m Nicole…

 As a kid I loved maps and encyclopedias with colorful photos of far off places.
 By 6th grade I had a teacher who made me memorize every country and capital in the world and every state and capital in the US (which probably didn’t help my fascinations), so we can probably blame Ms. Riley for me getting here.

-I didn’t know how I was gonna do it, but I knew I wanted to travel all over the world.
+I didn’t know how I was going to do it, but I knew I wanted to travel all over the world.

 Fast forward to the mid-‘00s and I graduated high school and eventually enrolled at the University of Alaska Anchorage to pursue a degree in dental hygiene.
 I quickly realized after I finished my program and started working that I could do temp work and live my life in a work-save-travel-repeat cycle.
 I managed to kind of do what I always wanted to do.

-I guess this the part where I’m supposed to tell you that I buckled down, got burned out and quit a six figure salary earning job to be a full time digital nomad (or to become the worlds first “fill in defining quality” woman to visit every country in the world) and also ask readers to give me cash money via PayPal so I can continue rubbing my awesome lifestyle in your face.
+I guess this the part where I’m supposed to tell you that I buckled down at some type of corporate America job, then got burned out and quit a six figure salary earning job to be a full time digital nomad (or to become the worlds first “fill in defining quality” woman to visit every country in the world) and also ask readers to give me cash money via PayPal so I can continue rubbing my awesome lifestyle in your face.

-Except the above paragraph isn’t me (ironically though it’s the story of a lot of popular bloggers and influencers these days).
+Except the above paragraph isn’t me (ironically though it’s the story of a few popular bloggers and influencers these days).

 In reality, I was working to live.
 I don’t hate being a dental hygienist, but I don’t really love it either.
 I was living for those travels and reliving them by telling their stories when I got home.